11 amazing travel destinations for retirees

 When thinking of bucket lists it’s hard to go past a trip to the Great Barrier Reef.
 Stretching for more than 2300km east of the Queensland coastline, Tourism Australia says it is home to more than 1625 species of fish.
 There are plenty of ways to experience this incredible natural wonder including from the air, by boat or by donning a snorkel and getting up close to the reef and its intriguing inhabitants.
 Lonely Planet describes Cairns as a ‘reef mecca’ and is the main hub for exploring the reef with day trips, longer trips to the outer reef or overnight sailing voyages.
 Port Douglas, just north of Cairns, is another gateway to the reef, with high-end accommodation and dining.
 Further south why not check out Airlie Beach, the doorway to the Whitsundays – home to Whitehaven Beach, which is known for its turquoise water and white, pristine sand.

-Known for its spectacular scenery, history, food and wine, Tourism Australia describes Tasmania as an antidote to a mass-produced modern world.
+Known for its spectacular scenery, historic sites, food and wine, Tourism Australia describes Tasmania as an antidote to a mass-produced modern world.
 If you enjoy getting into the wild, Tasmania is a must-do, and according to Tourism Australia almost 20% of the state is World Heritage Listed wilderness.
-To get to the southern-most state of Australia you can sail (and take your car, caravan, motorbike or bicycle on the ferry) or fly.
+Depending on your travel budget you can get to the southern-most state of Australia by water (and take your car, caravan, motorbike or bicycle on the ferry) or fly.
+And don't forget to visit one of the most unique art galleries in the world while you're there - The Museum of Old and New Art (MONA) in Hobart.

 4. Margaret River, Western Australia